lauraschaposnik/lauraschaposnik.github.io/_pages/publications.md

 </p>
 </center>

 My <b>45+ pieces</b> both within geometry as well as on other topics are listed below in reverse chronological order by year.
 Note that authors on all of my publications appear alphabetically except in our Nature Scientific Reports paper, where authors are by contribution.
+Here is a very useful MIT whiteboard software to collaborate with people: <a href="https://cocreate.csail.mit.edu/">Co-create</a>.
 Citations to my papers can be found on <a href="https://scholar.google.com/citations?user=5cLd6dIAAAAJ&hl=en">Google Scholar</a>.
 Paper tags are colored as follows: